 What’s more, you won’t want to miss the waning crescent moon swinging by these worlds later this week.
 See the chart below.

 The Northern Hemisphere has the big advantage for spotting the dazzling twosome at morning dawn.
 That’s because the ecliptic – marking the path of the sun, moon and planets in our sky – makes a relatively perpendicular angle with respect to the eastern horizon before dawn now, as seen from the northern half of Earth’s globe.
 The steep angle of the ecliptic places the planets more above the sunrise than to one side of it, making them easier to see.

-These worlds rise sooner before the sun at more northerly latitudes.
-For instance, at mid-northern latitudes (like those in the United States or Europe), Venus and Jupiter rise better than an hour before the sun.
+Venus and Jupiter rise sooner before the sun at more northerly latitudes.
+For instance, at mid-northern latitudes (like those in the United States or Europe), they rise better than an hour before the sun.
 At the equator (0o latitude), these two worlds come up about 50 minutes before sunrise; and at temperate latitudes in the Southern Hemisphere, Venus and Jupiter rise 40 minutes (or less) before sunrise.